 There can be up to 10 voting members on the GNLC Board including a Chairperson, Vice Chairperson and Secretary.
 Further to that, the Principal, the Pastor, the Business Manager and the Heads of Years regularly act as non-voting Consultants to the Board.

 The Board is blessed with a group of volunteers, all of which have great character.
 However, we are always looking for talented individuals with specific skill sets that could potentially provide renewal and different insights to the governance of the College.

 Please read on to discover more about the current team on the GNLC Board.

-In 2018 I was appointed Chairman after joining the Board in 2017.
+I first joined the GNLC Board in 2017.
 My wife's name is Karen and she previously worked as an Integration Aide at the College for eight years.
 We were married in 1994 and have had many fabulous years together.

 My day job is working for Mondelez International as a National Account Manager.
 Mondelez is a global snackfood company based in the US, and owns brands such as Cadbury, Oreo and many others.

 I was born in Hamilton in Western Victoria and grew up on a sheep and cattle farm and moved to live in Melbourne in 1990 to follow my dream of playing cricket for Australia, which unfortunately didn’t quite work out!